Double Ginger Cookies

 In the summer months, I like to bake these Double Ginger Cookies first thing in the morning while it’s still cool outside.
 No sense in heating up the oven at 3:00 in the afternoon with the sun beating down… by that time, you should have your bag of cookies pool-side!
 Turns out Ginger Cookies are not restricted to the holidays.
 Who knew?

-Save this Double Ginger Cookies to your “Desserts” Pinterest board!
+Save these Double Ginger Cookies to your “Sweets” Pinterest board!

 And let’s be friends on Pinterest!
 I’m always pinning tasty recipes!